Detecting data exfiltration and USB copying with the USN journal

 FileDelete | Close C:\Users\bob\AppData\Local\Temp\sales_q3\* (cleanup)

-• Subsequent DataExtend on a single archive whose final size approximates the sum of the staged files.
+2. A subsequent FileCreate plus rolling DataExtend on a single archive, whose final size approximates the sum of the staged files.

-• A delete sweep of the staging directory shortly after the archive is created.
+3. A delete sweep of the staging directory shortly after the archive is closed.

 Cloud-sync staging

-OneDrive, Dropbox, Google Drive — all maintain a local sync folder.
-Anything dropped in it gets uploaded the moment the agent picks it up.
-Two signals:
+OneDrive, Dropbox, Google Drive and Box all maintain a local sync folder and push everything inside it the moment the agent picks it up.
+The journal exposes two diagnostic patterns:

-After several engagements, the heuristics that tend to flag real exfil are:
+After enough engagements, the heuristics that consistently flag real exfil:

-2. Archive-after-burst: a single FileCreate of a file with a known archive extension (.zip, .7z, .rar, .tar.gz) within minutes of a burst-of-creates, with subsequent DataExtend accumulating to a multi-MB size.
+Archive-after-burst.
+A single FileCreate of a file with .zip, .7z, .rar, .tar.gz, .tar.zst or .iso extension within minutes of a burst-of-creates, with rolling DataExtend accumulating to multi-MB.
+The archive size roughly matches the cumulative staged-file size.

-3. Mass-rename across boundaries: RenameNewName records whose new parent path is structurally different from the old (DocumentsOneDrive, DesktopPublic, etc.).
-Easy to express as a regex on the resolved full paths.
+Mass-rename across directory boundaries.
+RenameNewName records whose new parent path is structurally different from the old — Documents\ to OneDrive\, Desktop\ to Users\Public\, Downloads\ to \AppData\Local\Microsoft\BITS\.
+Easy to express as regex on the MFT-resolved full paths.

-The parser on this site exposes time-window filtering and per-reason filters that make 1–3 a click each.
-For (4), export to CSV and pivot on hour-of-day.
+The parser on this page exposes time-window and per-reason filters that make burst detection and rename clustering a click each.
+For off-hours analysis, export to CSV and pivot on hour-of-day.

 A few real exfiltration techniques produce no useful USN signal:

-• Printing — leaves only \Windows\System32\spool\PRINTERS\ activity, which is its own forensic artefact, not really a USN concern.
+• Printing.
+Leaves only \Windows\System32\spool\PRINTERS\ activity, which is its own forensic artefact.

-Here's the kind of CSV you'd export from a real engagement to demonstrate exfil:
+The kind of CSV you might export from a real engagement to demonstrate exfil:

 TimeReasonsPathNotes